Sarah Churchill, Duchess of Marlborough: Later years

-The Duchess of Marlborough's concern for her grandchildren briefly came to a halt when in 1716 her husband had two strokes, the second of which left him without the ability to speak.
-The Duchess spent much of her time with him, accompanying him to Tunbridge Wells and Bath, and he recovered shortly afterwards.
+The Duchess had a good relationship with her daughter Anne Spencer, Countess of Sunderland, whereas she later became estranged from her daughters Henrietta, Elizabeth, and Mary due to their frequent disagreements and arguments.
+The Marlboroughs were heartbroken when Anne died in 1716.
+Shortly afterwards, John had two strokes, the second of which left him without the ability to speak.
+The Duchess spent much of her time with him, accompanying him to Tunbridge Wells and Bath, and he recovered.
 Even after his recovery, the Duchess opened his correspondence and filtered the letters the Duke received, lest their contents precipitate another stroke.